noncesense-research-lab/monero_tx_extra/tx_extra_easter_eggs.md

 - An article about a [ring size update](http://weuse.cash/2016/03/23/hard-fork/)

 ## X is the best X
-There are boatloads of transactions with variations on "X is the best X", a few examples including
+There are boatloads of transactions with variations on "X is the best X", a few examples including:
 - fluffypony is tge best pony ever
 - fluffypony is tha best pony ever
 - fluffypony is the best pony eveB